 - ½ cup chopped peanuts or cashews

-- Remove from the heat and stir in coconut milk, peanut butter, lime juice, honey and half of the cilantro.
+- Remove from the heat and stir in coconut milk, peanut butter, lime zest and juice, honey and half of the cilantro.
 Taste and adjust seasoning, if necessary.
-Serve over quinoa or brown rice and top with peanuts cashews.
+Serve over quinoa or brown rice and top with peanuts or cashews.

 Cooking Tip: To make this into a meaty version, add 1 pound boneless skinless chicken breasts or thighs to the pot after adding the spinach or kale, then proceed with the recipe, adding an extra cup of stock.
 Simmer then entire dish until the chicken shreds easily with a fork.
 Stir in a tablespoon of ground turmeric for a bright orange hue and a boost of nutrition.